Contexter/FountainAI/episodes/episode4.md

 ---

+### A: Changes in the Vapor Application

-### Setting Up the Project Structure
+#### Setting Up the Project Structure

 To ensure our project is well-organized and maintainable, we will set up a clear project structure.
-This involves creating necessary directories and files for controllers, models, and tests.
+This involves creating necessary directories and files for controllers, models, migrations, and tests.

 #### Create a Script to Set Up the Project Structure